Coach Trip: Series 8 (2012)

 Coach Trip 8 was the eighth and final series of Coach Trip in the United Kingdom, before the 2012 Summer Olympics and Paralympics.
 Filming started on 29 August 2011 and lasted until 1 October 2011, the series began airing on 30 January 2012, after the third celebrity series concluded, concluding on 9 March 2012.
-The length of this series was the same as the previous non-celebrity series but with only 1 day of a weekend included at the end of the tour.
+The length of this series was the same as the previous non-celebrity series but with only one day of a weekend included at the end of the tour.
 The Mediterranean tour centring towards Western Asia began in the UK, before moving to Germany, Austria, Italy, the Netherlands, Greece, Bulgaria, Turkey, and for the first time Macedonia.
-Tour guide Brendan Sheerin, coach driver Paul Donald, narrator Dave Vitty and the coach with registration number MT09 MTT all returned for the series with a similar start to series 3 and a similar end to series 4, which was aired weekdays on Channel 4 and the airing time again moved to 5:30pm.
+Tour guide Brendan Sheerin, coach driver Paul Donald, narrator Dave Vitty and the coach with registration number MT09 MTT all returned for the series with a similar start to series 3 and a similar end to series 4, which was aired weekdays on Channel 4 and the airing time again moved to 5:30 pm.

-Series 9 (2014)
+Series 9 (January to March 2014)

 Coach Trip 9 was the ninth series of Coach Trip in the United Kingdom, following the broadcaster's decision to renew the show.
 Filming started in September 2013 and lasted until October 2013, the series began airing on 27 January 2014 and concluded on 8 March 2014.
 The ninth series saw Brendan Sheerin return as tour guide, as in all previous editions and Paul Donald continue as coach driver and MT09 MTT was the registration of the coach once again.
-The tour had a similar start to series 1 & 3 and includes visits to Sardinia for the first time.
-The series aired on weekdays at 5:30pm from episodes 1 to 15, however was moved to 5:00pm from episodes 16 to 29 due to Superstar Dogs: Countdown to Crufts.
-Due to the 2014 Winter Paralympics opening ceremony on Channel 4, episode 30 was instead aired on More4 at 12:10pm on 8 March 2014.
+The tour had a similar start to series 1 and 3 and includes visits to Sardinia for the first time.
+The series aired on weekdays at 5:30 pm from episodes 1 to 15, however was moved to 5:00 pm from episodes 16 to 29 due to Superstar Dogs: Countdown to Crufts.
+Due to the 2014 Winter Paralympics opening ceremony on Channel 4, episode 30 was instead aired on More4 at 12:10 pm on 8 March 2014.

-Series 10 (2014)
+Series 10 (October to November 2014)

 Coach Trip 10 was the tenth series of Coach Trip in the United Kingdom.
 Filming took place between July and August 2014.
 The series began airing on 27 October 2014 for 20 episodes, concluding on 21 November 2014.

-Series 11 (2014)
+Series 11 (November to December 2014)

 Coach Trip 11 was the eleventh series of Coach Trip in the United Kingdom.
 Filming took place between September and October 2014, The series began airing on 24 November 2014 for 20 episodes, 3 days after the tenth series concluded, concluding on 19 December 2014.

-Series 12 (2015)
+Series 12 (March 2015)

 Coach Trip 12 was the twelfth series of Coach Trip in the United Kingdom.
 Filming took place in November 2014, The series began airing on 2 March 2015 for 20 episodes, concluding on 27 March 2015.